Tap-Payments/TapGooglePayKit/README.md

 ---
 [JitPack](https://jitpack.io/) is a novel package repository for JVM and Android projects.
 It builds Git projects on demand and provides you with ready-to-use artifacts (jar, aar).

-To integrate goSellSDK into your project add it in your **root** `build.gradle` at the end of repositories:
+To integrate tapGooglePay™SDK into your project add it in your **root** `build.gradle` at the end of repositories:
 ```java
 	allprojects {
 		repositories {